Golden Features: 2013-2017: Career commencement and EPs

 The artist's second four-track EP, XXIV, was released in June 2015, and reached No. 56 on the ARIA Singles Chart.
 The reviewer from Oz EDM felt, "[he] is known for his genre-bending signature sound (apart from his Mask)... [the EP] offers nothing short of amazing production and originality and genuinely is something for dance fans to get excited about."
-Its lead single, "No One" featuring Thelma Plum, peaked at No. 58 on the same chart.ref name= "ARIA270615"/> "No One" was listed at No. 92 on the Triple J Hottest 100, 2015.
+Its lead single, "No One" featuring Thelma Plum, peaked at No. 58 on the same chart.
+"No One" was listed at No. 92 on the Triple J Hottest 100, 2015.

 In 2016 Golden Features released, "Wolfie" featuring Julia Stone, which reached No. 70 in Triple J Hottest 100, 2016.
 Pilerats Troy Mutton described, "it proved a little surprising to some.
 Not the out-and-out dark and brooding banger we've come to expect from [him], rather something sweeter, less intense.
 It's so sweet in fact that it's named after – and features a sound byte from – his young nephew...
 [Stone's] twee, Australian lilt is toned down ever-so-slightly to create something that is somehow both melancholic and euphoric."

 Golden Features supported Alison Wonderland on her tour of the United States in 2016 and undertook his own headlining tour of the US in February of the next year.